ajroach42/ajroach42.github.io/_posts/2021-02-07-videofreex-early-diy-media-and-the-future.md

 Early professional video tape was usually in the [Quadroplex format](https://en.wikipedia.org/wiki/Quadruplex_videotape), it was about 2" thick, and used a playback mechanism the size of a standard pickup truck bed.
 It was a decidedly professional format.

 But Open Reel Video Tape didn't *stay* a professional format.
 Starting in 1965, Sony introduced the [CV-2000 an open reel video tape format for home use](https://en.wikipedia.org/wiki/CV-2000).
-It had limitations: It was black and white only, it was about [half the resolution of a standard TV](https://en.wikipedia.org/wiki/Skip_field), and it was fairly large and heavy, which ment it was primarily used for Time Shifting (much like Betmax and VHS in their early days.)
+It had limitations: It was black and white only, it was about [half the resolution of a standard TV](https://en.wikipedia.org/wiki/Skip_field), and it was fairly large and heavy, which meant it was primarily used for Time Shifting (much like Betmax and VHS in their early days.)

 *But*, and it's a big But, The CV-2000 was 1/10th the cost and 1/10th the size of a Quadroplex system.
 Half the resolution at 1/10th the cost and size?
 It's hard to argue with that.
 Of course, it would only get smaller (and occasionally cheaper) from there.